imostafizur/CSE498R/README.md

-## Multiple Disease Prediction using Machine Learning and Deep Learning with the Implementation of Web Technology
+# Multiple Disease Prediction using Machine Learning and Deep Learning with the Implementation of Web Technology.
+## The IEEE International Conference on Artificial Intelligence, Blockchain, and Internet of Things, (AIBThings), Central Michigan University (CMU), USA.
-### Predicting deasease using diagnosis data.
+### Predicting disease using diagnosis data.
 ### Parkinson's Disease
 Parkinson's disease is a progressive disorder of the central nervous system that affects movement.
 Symptoms start gradually, sometimes starting with a barely noticeable tremor in just one hand.
 Tremors are common, but the disorder also commonly causes stiffness or slowing of movement.